 Leverage your social media, email lists, and word-of-mouth to direct people to your book once the listing shows up.
 (It can take 4-10 days on average for the listing to appear, depending on your book and channel).
 Make several strategic posts about your book with a link to the sales page.
 Your book gains visibility on Amazon the more that it is purchased, so be sure to direct people to Amazon to buy it.
 People can’t buy books they don’t know about, so get the word out!

-Need additional information?
-Check out our Amazon tips page.
+Check out our selling books on Amazon page for additional tips.
 Have you set up your book up for sale?
 Have any tips on promotion and social media?
 Share them in the comments below!